task-proxemics/XLeRobot/README.md

 ## 🚀 Get Started 🚀
 > [!NOTE]
 > I'm a hardware rookie myself, so I want to make this tutorial friendly for all fellow beginners.

+> [!NOTE]
+> If you are totally new to programming, please spend at least a day to get yourself familiar with basic Python, Ubuntu and Github (with the help of Google and AI).

 1. 💵 **Buy your parts**: [Bill of Materials](BOM.md)
 2. 🖨️ **Print your stuff**: [3D printing](3Dprint.md)
 3. 🔨 ~~Avengers~~: [**Assemble**!](Assembly.md)